Garmin Instinct Solar first look review: Rugged outdoor GPS sports watch powered by the sun | ZDNet

 After more than a week with the Instinct Solar, I honestly may be a convert to the Instinct line for several reasons.
 These include:

-- Long battery life: After years of using wearables, I've come to the realization that long battery life ensures a device stays mounted on my wrist for the long term.
-One or two day battery life on a wearable is now unacceptable for my needs.
-The Instinct Solar boasts battery life ranging from xx hours in GPS tracking mode to more than 50 days, even offering unlimited in Battery Saver mode with solar exposure.
+- Long battery life: After years of using wearables, I've realized that long battery life ensures a device stays mounted on my wrist for the long term.
+One or two-day battery life on a wearable is now unacceptable for my needs.
+The Instinct Solar boasts battery life in GPS tracking mode goes up to more than 50 days, even offering unlimited in Battery Saver mode with solar exposure.

 - Unique outdoor activities: In addition to a plethora of typical activities like running, cycling, hiking, kayaking, yoga, and many more the Garmin Instinct supports fishing, tactical, boating, hunting, area calculation, and more outdoor-focused adventures.
 The expedition mode supports a multi-day activity with reduced need to charge with track points recorded once an hour by default.

-- Practical display design: A major reason the Garmin Instinct has great battery life is the monochrome display.
+- Practical display design: A major reason the Garmin Instinct has a great battery life is the monochrome display.
 I've come to love the top right circle, two-window design, that provides essential information at a glance.
-For example, while fishing it showed my fish count, in heart rate mode it shows you current heart rate, and in compass mode it shows the direction in angles.
+For example, while fishing it showed my fish count, in heart rate mode, it shows your current heart rate, and in compass mode, it shows the direction in angles.

 - Reasonable price: The Garmin Instinct Solar starts at $399.99.
 Considering all that this GPS sports watch has to offer, that is a fair price.